andreas0x41/coding-tutorial-obsidian/content/Theory Exam/1 General/5 Datatype.md

 ### Formatted String

+> [!todo]- partly exam relevant
+> Basics are relevant, advanced usage is not necessary.

 Formatted strings in Python provide an easy way to insert values into a string.
 To make a formatted string put an `f` in front of the the starting string quotes.
 Inside a formatted string, all the values within curly brackets `{value}` will be inserted into the string.
 The datatype will automatically be converted and there is also support for operators, functions, and special formatting.
 If you want to print a curly bracket within an f-string, you have to put a double curly bracket `{{`.

 ```python